 So what do we do?
 We can’t simply redesign the RIP protocol.
 Is there another routing protocol that we could use instead?

 The answer is yes.
 Earlier in the tutorial, we had you use the RIP protocol, which works fine for a network with a small number of routers and paths, but it just does not scale.
 There are several other advanced IP routing protocols available.
 These include OSPF, IGRP, EIRGP, and BGP.

 Cisco’s proprietary routing protocols are IGRP and EIGRP.
 The IGRP protocol is now considered obsolete.
 It was replaced by EIGRP, but you may come across it here and there.
 These protocols are only supported by Cisco routers.
 OSPF and BGP are standards-based routing protocols that are supported by a wide range of router manufacturers.

 But, which one do you choose?

 If you have all Cisco routers on your network, EIGRP is probably the best option.
-But if you have to interact with routers from other manufactures, then OSPF (Open Shortest Path First) and BGP (Border Gateway Protocol) are best.
-Also, if you are connecting a router to an existing network, you must use the same routing protocol as the other routers.
+But if you have to interact with routers from other manufacturers, then OSPF (Open Shortest Path First) and BGP (Border Gateway Protocol) are best.
+Also, if you connect a router to an existing network, you must use the same routing protocol as the other routers.